jkalayan/ForcePred/README.txt

 !!!!
 PLEASE NOTE, THIS FILE IS IN PROGRESS !!!!
-ANYTHING BELOW THE LINE MIGHT NOT BE RELEVANT

 1. Before running a job, install the conda environment by running